-Mast: The mast appears to be made of Sitka Spruce, and made as a box section tapering of to a to a round section at the top.
-The mast is a ¾ fractional mast that has about a 1’ bend as well as a lot of rake to it.
+The mast appears to be made of Sitka Spruce, and made as a box section tapering off to a round section at the top.
+The mast is a 3/4 fractional mast that has about a 1’ bend as well as a lot of rake to it.

 Sail Inventory: 2012 Quantum Dacron sails.
 150% genoa, 100% jib; main.
 Used less than 20 times and in excellent condition.

 *Oakcliff is a 501(c)(3) Non-profit and your donations are tax-deductible to full extent of the law.